Debbydamsel/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying lines containing a pattern task 15-counting the words task 16-displaying lines that contain a pattern and three lines after
+displaying lines containing a pattern task 15-counting the words task 16-displaying lines that contain a pattern and three lines after task 17-listing of lines in files that do not contain bin